skycoin/arena/README.md

-# Adds two numbers together
+# Go app that adds two numbers from CLI args
 I didn't use `dep` even though it was suggested by the guide.
-I didn't use it because `dep` deprecated (as listed in their repository).
+I didn't use it because `dep` is deprecated (as listed in their repository).
 This repo uses `go modules` instead.

 ## Execution